varghesethomase/liqid/README.md

   6. Following Smart/Dump component approach in designing components
   7. Saving to localhost to restore data at any point
   8. Typechecking with PropTypes

   ## Lighthouse report
   ![alt text](https://raw.githubusercontent.com/varghesethomase/liqid/master/public/images/lighthouse-report.png)

+  This report is generated using Chrome browser.
+You can find a step by step instruction on how to generate it [here](https://developers.google.com/web/tools/lighthouse/#devtools)